kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	HeartbeatTime *metav1.Time `json:"heartbeatTime,omitempty" protobuf:"bytes,6,opt,name=heartbeatTime"`

     // Pod-specific status that is populated during Pod eviction.
-    // This field can only be set when .spec.target.type is Pod.
+    // This field can only be set when .spec.target is a Pod.
     // This field is managed by Kubernetes.
     // +optional
     PodEvictionStatus *PodEvictionStatus `json:"podEvictionStatus,omitempty" protobuf:"varint,7,opt,name=podEvictionStatus"`